ilmn25/COMP4122/README.md

 # 2D Coop Unity Game Prototype

-Note: most of this put together in several days with no sleep
+Note: most of this was put together in several days with no sleep
 - puzzle-escape game similar to Ao Oni
 - supports online coop through Unity Netcode
 - was mainly for learning to collab using github